Home Wellbeing of Women Logo

 What is cervical screening?

-Also known as a smear test, cervical screening checks the health of your cervix.
-The cervix is the lower part of the womb that connects to your vagina.
-It checks for high-risk HPV and if positive, the cells are looked at to see if they are pre-cancerous.
-It’s not a test for cancer, but it can help prevent cancer by spotting any problems early.
-This screening is crucial as it helps to prevent cervical cancer.
+Cervical screening is not a test for cancer, but it can help prevent cancer by spotting any problems early.
+Screening is crucial as it helps to prevent cervical cancer.

 Who should attend cervical screening?